2015 FIFA corruption case: Allegations

 In November 2013, Blazer pleaded guilty to 10 criminal charges including wire fraud conspiracy, money laundering, and offenses involving income tax and banking.
 Blazer's guilty plea had aimed to stave off a more serious charge of racketeering, which carried a potential 20-year prison sentence.
-Blazer would later make secret recordings of meetings with FIFA officials, and allegedly carried a recording device concealed in a keyring during the 2012 Summer Olympics in London.
+Blazer later made covert recordings of meetings with FIFA officials, reportedly using a concealed device during the 2012 Summer Olympics.
 The information against Blazer (the charging document used in lieu of an indictment for a plea bargain) was revealed on 27 May 2015, the same day that the arrests were made in Zurich.

 In 2011, Phaedra Al-Majid, who was part of the successful 2022 Qatari World Cup Bid, came forward as a whistle-blower.
 She claimed that Qatar paid $1.5 million to African Football Confederation president Issa Hayatou, Ivory Coast FIFA member Jacques Anouma and Nigeria's suspended official Amos Adamu to vote for Qatar; all three denied the allegations.
 She later stated that she had fabricated her claims for media attention.
 Al-Majid co-operated with the Garcia Report.

 In November 2014, she stated that she was coerced into withdrawing her allegations as she feared for her safety and due to her lack of legal representation.
 As of June 2015, she was in FBI protective custody, when she stated, "The FBI have everything...
 There are people who are annoyed with me [for speaking out], and what really irks them is that I'm a female, Muslim whistleblower...
 I just don't think Blatter actually intends to quit.
 Everything he does is very calculated.
 He'll try very hard to save himself, I'm sure of it."

 In May 2011, The Sunday Times published claims from a whistle-blower that President of CAF Issa Hayatou had, along with fellow Executive Committee member Jacques Anouma, accepted $1.5 million bribes from Qatar to secure his support for their bid for the 2022 FIFA World Cup.

 In 2013, former FIFA President João Havelange and the Brazilian Football Confederation President Ricardo Teixeira were both found to have taken bribes worth millions of dollars.
 FIFA executive committee member Manilal Fernando was sanctioned with a lifetime ban for bribery and corruption.